 In the end, always prioritize funding methods that don’t require you to give away precious equity in your company, at least for as long as possible.If you read only one article about product development make it this one: Ultimate Guide – How to Develop a New Electronic Hardware Product in 2020.

 Other content you may like:

 - How to Fund Your Electronic Hardware Startup

 - Should You Raise Money for Your Startup?
 If So, When?

-- How to Find Co-Founders and Investors For Your Hardware Startup
+- Finding Co-Founders and Investors for Your Hardware Startup

 - 10 Lessons I Learned Bringing My Own Product to Market